-The FY 2024 O&M request encompasses support for direct telescope operations at GBO, including maintenance, infrastructure upgrades, and telescope management, as well as funds allocated for education and public outreach.
-Additional funding for major maintenance identified as part of a midterm review of the GBT infrastructure is included under special projects.
-Additional funding for deferred maintenance may be provided by MPS' Office of Strategic Initiatives.
+The FY 2025 operations and maintenance (O&M) request encompasses support for direct telescope operations at GBO, including maintenance, infrastructure upgrades, and telescope management, as well as funds allocated for education and public outreach.
+Additional funding for major maintenance identified as part of a midterm review of the GBT infrastructure is displayed under special projects, and funding for deferred maintenance may be provided by MPS' Office of Strategic Initiatives.